Structural Equality and Hashing#

 fun x → x + 1 should equal fun y → y + 1

-Variables are not defined by their content (name, type annotation).
+Variables are not defined by their content, such as their name.
 They are defined by where they are introduced and how they are used. x and y above are interchangeable because they occupy the same binding position and are used in the same way.

 How it works: definition regions#